Remortgaging guide – how to get the best mortgage deal

 How can you prepare for remortgaging?

 Securing any mortgage comes with admin.
 As part of the process, your credit history will be checked.
 This shows how you’ve dealt with previous debts, so it’s worth seeing where your score stands.
-You can check your credit report for free at agencies such as Clearscore (opens in new tab) and Experian (opens in new tab).
+You can check your credit report for free at agencies such as Clearscore and Experian.

 Think about your outgoings, too, as lenders will look at these carefully when they do their ‘affordability assessment’.
 Bear in mind that your finances will also undergo a so-called ‘stress test’ to check you can afford repayments if interest rates rise by as much as 7%.